Sony’s Xperia 5 boasts wireless support for Dualshock 4 controllers

 As for the selfie camera, it’s a 1/4-inch 8-megapixel affair with an f/2.0 lens.

-There’s an abundance of tools of on tap in the Xperia 5’s camera app.
-In addition to a portrait selfie mode with has adjustable sliders that slim your cheeks and enlarge your eyes, you’ll find a bokeh option that uses computer vision to approximate depth of field.
-They complement object tracking and an auto capturing feature that snaps a pic when it detects a smile, plus filters like Mirror and Old Film and an augmented reality stickers mode akin to Google’s AR Stickers.
+An abundance of tools are on tap in the Xperia 5’s camera app.
+In addition to a portrait selfie mode with adjustable sliders that slim your cheeks and enlarge your eyes, you’ll find a bokeh option that uses computer vision to approximate depth of field.
+They complement object tracking and an auto-capturing feature that snaps a photo when it detects a smile, plus filters like Mirror and Old Film and an augmented reality stickers mode akin to Google’s AR Stickers.

 Performance